Vyral/david-thompson/_posts/2018-08-24-dont-make-these-mistakes-when-selling-your-home.md

 {% include youtube.html %}

-Selling a home requires energy, planning, and avoiding simple mistakes.
-Here are three such mistakes that you need to steer clear of.
+<p style="text-aign: center:"><em>Selling a home requires energy, planning, and avoiding simple mistakes.
+Here are three such mistakes that you need to steer clear of.</em></p>

 **Here are three big mistakes that home sellers tend to make and how you can avoid them:**